AztecProtocol/aztec-packages/docs/docs/aztec/concepts/accounts/index.md

 ### Account contracts and wallets

 Account contracts are tightly coupled to the wallet software that users use to interact with the protocol.
-Dapps submit to the wallet software one or more function calls to be executed (eg "call swap in X contract"), and the wallet encodes and authenticates the request as a valid payload for the user's account contract.
+Dapps submit to the wallet software one or more function calls to be executed (e.g. "call swap in X contract"), and the wallet encodes and authenticates the request as a valid payload for the user's account contract.
 The account contract then validates the request encoded and authenticated by the wallet, and executes the function calls requested by the dapp.

 ### Execution requests